doubility-sky/daydayup/document.md

 - [pandoc](https://pandoc.org/) a universal document converter
   - If you need to convert files from one markup format into another, pandoc is your swiss-army knife.

+## Resources
+- [Awesome README](https://github.com/matiassingers/awesome-readme) Elements in beautiful READMEs include, but are not limited to: images, screenshots, GIFs, text formatting, etc.